Skip to content

 • keeps host /etc/hosts entries deterministic

 Clawdie keeps jails thin by default.
-The optional db jail is the only thick exception in the current policy.
+The optional db jail and the browser execution template are the thick exceptions in the current policy.

 Shared service jails use the thin create pattern: